Barasoain Church: Philippine bill issue

-The image of the church has been depicted in certain monetary bills until 2001, namely the English series one peso bill and the Pilipino, Ang Bagong Lipunan, and both the 1985 and 1997 New Design series ten peso bill together with an image of Apolinario Mabini (with Andrés Bonifacio on the 1997 version) on the other side.
+The image of the church has been depicted in certain monetary bills until July 2001, namely the English series one peso bill and the Pilipino, Ang Bagong Lipunan, and both the 1985–1997 and 1997–2001 New Design series ten peso bill together with an image of Apolinario Mabini (with Andrés Bonifacio on the 1997 version) on the other side.
 However, it was replaced by a ten-peso coin without the representation of the church.
 In 2009, local priests and Laban ng Bulacan movement officials, led by then-chairman John Paul Albert Limpo, initiated a signature campaign to appeal to the Philippine Bangko Sentral restoring at least the image of the church in any present Philippine bill.

-After three years of petition and conceptualization of the "New Generation Currency" from 2007 to 2010, and nine years since the last printing of the ten peso bill in July 2001, Barásoain Church was featured again upon the start of print run of a new series on November 2010, this time in the 200-peso denomination, with the facade from 2010 to 2017 and its interior from 2017 to 2020 with a scene of the opening of the Malolos Congress.
+After three years of petition and conceptualization of the "New Generation Currency" from 2007 to 2010, and 9 years and 4 months since the last printing of the ten peso bill at the said month of 2001, Barásoain Church was featured again upon the start of print run of a new series on November 2010, this time in the 200-peso denomination, with the facade from 2010 to 2017 and its interior from 2017 to 2020 with a scene of the opening of the Malolos Congress.